 More recently, my research interests have focused on psychology as it applies to law and politics.
 I am particularly interested in the judgments people make about the credibility of others and the behaviour involved in deception.
 How does a person decide whether they believe what someone else is saying?
 Are they very accurate at making those judgments?
 Are there factors that might bias their judgments one way or the other?
 Are there individual characteristics that make people more likely to be more or less accurate, or more or less suspicious?
 But my research interests extend into other areas of legal and political psychology, including eyewitness memory, juror decision making, and the links between people’s values, political attitudes, and voting decisions.
-To advance my own appreciation of the issues in these areas, I am studying law through the University of New England.
+To advance my own appreciation of the issues in these areas, I studied law through the University of New England.

 You will find my academic interests connect to a lot of the posts on this site.
 You will also find updates and news about my professional work, such as publications in journals and media articles.